Where Do Bees Live?

 There are thousands of solitary bee species, and as such, there is variation in specific nest sites, materials and the locations chosen, but nests tend to fall into general types:

-- tunnels created underground, and burrowed by the female bee
+- tunnels created underground, and burrowed by the female bee.
+This kind of nesting behaviour is typical of the mining bee species, for example the heather mining bee, Andrena fuscipes.

 - tunnels created above ground, perhaps in wooden structures, or chewed into walls.
 Below is an image of nest tunnels and chambers chewed into a plank of wood by a carpenter bee.